 There are a few things to avoid when fertilizing these shrubs.
 Never apply the fertilizer to frozen soil (even if you are sure it is “early spring”).
 Don’t pile fertilizer up around the stems of the plant.
 Instead, sprinkle it on the soil around the perimeter where the roots are.
 Don’t let fertilizer touch wet foliage, as it can burn the plants.
 And don’t forget to water after applying fertilizer, as the nutrients must be in a water solution to be absorbed by the plant.

-How can I change the flower color with fertilizer?
+How to change flower color with fertilizer

 Fertilizer can be a great way to help your Endless Summer hydrangeas bloom in beautiful colors.
 By altering the pH of the soil and controlling the amount of aluminum, you can create blue or pink flowers depending on what type of fertilizer you use.